- 2 cans (8 ounces each) unsweetened crushed pineapple, undrained

 - 1/4 teaspoon pepper

-- 1 boneless pork loin roast (3 to 4 pounds)
+- 1 boneless pork top loin roast (3 pounds)

-- Place roast in a 5-qt. slow cooker.
+- In a saucepan, combine the first nine ingredients.
+Bring to a boil.
+Reduce heat, simmer, uncovered, for 3 minutes. meanwhile, in a nonstick skillet coated with cooking spray, brown the pork roast.
+Place the roast in a 5-qt. slow cooker.
 Pour sauce over roast and turn to coat.
-Cover and cook on low for 6-7 hours or until meat is tender.
-Let stand for 10 minutes before slicing.
+Cook on high for 4 hours or on low for 6-7 hours.
+Let stand for 15 minutes before carving.
 Yield: 12 servings.

 Reviews forSlow-Cooked Pork Roast

 "I made this tonight for the first time and will definitely make it again!!
 It was delicious and the whole family loved it.
 I omitted the liquid smoke but otherwise followed the recipe exactly.
 My roast was larger, about 5.5lbs.
 I did not double any ingredients - there was plenty of liquid to the roast.
 I think this also helped in making the roast tender but it did not fall apart.
 I cooked it on low for 6 hours and left it on the warming temp for 30 minutes.
 I poured the remaining juices from the pan over the leftovers to ensure they stay just as moist and tender.
 I think the next time I make this I will saut? a shallot for the sauce and add a little brown sugar.
 I think the shallot will add to the already great flavor."

 "I used pineapple chunks and mashed them a bit.
 I used just one can and added a cup of water.
 I followed the rest of the recipe.
 I served rice on side, using the juice in crockpot, on the rice.
 Was a nice blend of flavors."